deleteman/tdm/readme.md

 To send a message, just run the following command:

-To get the app to identify as you, you'll have to run the following command just once:
 ```
 $ tdm destination_user_name "The complete message"
 ```

 ###Receiving / Reading
 -- TODO

+##Running this code locally

+If you've downloaded the code and want to try it for yourself, you'll have to register an app on the twitter dev site and rename the file under `/lib/twitter-keys-sample.json` to `/lib/twitter-keys.json` filling in the tokens required.

 ##Contribute